 Located at the back of The Grey Horse Pub in Kingston is Ram Jam Records: the former spot of the Ram Jam Club where Jimi Hendrix used to play.
 Every Wednesday night, artists are invited to play 1 to 3 songs during their open mic.
 They provide guitar and bass amps, a piano, and a drum kit.
 Sign-up is at 5:30pm and the performances start at 6pm.

-The Harringay Arms Pub in Crouch End hosts a music-only open mic every Wednesday night from 7:30pm.
+The Harringay Arms Pub in Crouch End hosts a music-only open mic on Wednesdays at 7:30pm.
 Musicians can pre-book a slot by emailing E-O-M@outlook.com or by just showing up early.
 In addition to the open mic night and weekly concerts, they also host drag shows and pub quiz nights.
 They often book solo singer-songwriters for weekly gigs so you could potentially book a show here!

-Every Wednesday night, London Unplugged hosts an open mic night at The George IV in Chiswick.
+Every Wednesday night, an open mic night is hosted by London Unplugged at The George IV in Chiswick.
 To play, you have to sign up in advance on the London Unplugged website.
 They open booking requests two-weeks ahead of each show, so make sure to sign up fast!
 What sets this open mic apart from the rest is that each performer gets to play a longer set of four songs rather than just one.
 Only solo performers, duos, or trios are allowed to perform acoustic music at this open mic.
 They also offer professional photo and video services for a small fee if you want to record your set!

 London Unplugged hosts another open mic every Thursday night at The Distillers in Hammersmith.
 The same rules apply for signing up in advance to play but The Distillers is a livelier atmosphere.
 If you’re looking to play a short set and even record a live session, these two open mics are the best place to do so.
 The event starts at 7:30pm and performers take the stage at 8pm.

 UK Open Mic hosts a handful of open mic nights throughout London and one of them is at Hercules Pillars in Covent Garden on Saturday nights.
-Sign-up starts at 7pm but they recommend booking ahead of time through their eventbrite page.
+Sign-up starts at 7pm but you can RSVP ahead of time through their eventbrite page.
 Artists have up to 10 minutes on stage to perform but are welcome to play just one song if they prefer.

 The open mic London scene is full of opportunities for emerging artists